12 guinea pigs survive Marshall Fire and days in freezing temperatures - NewsBreak

 “’I said, ‘Please, oh please, I need to care for the animals who haven’t had food or water for several days,’” the homeowner said.

 But due to safety concerns, she was turned away.
-She let Riggs know, and Riggs started making calls to Boulder Animal Control, other rescues and emergency services.Before Betty White Challenge, actress visited KCK to raise funds for shelter
+She let Riggs know, and Riggs started making calls to Boulder Animal Control, other rescues and emergency services.Family picture found in Marshall Fire; donation store searching for family it belongs to

 “We were talking what would be worse for them if they burn to death or freeze to death?
 Just very morbid conversations,” Riggs said.